The University of Nottingham

 The Programme

-The programme incorporated a wide range of funding opportunities including large and small research projects, networks, workshops and studentships.
-A new network call 'Researching Environmental Change' was made in 2009 with the successfully funded projects running for a year from summer 2010.
-For more details please see our research pages.
+The Programme incorporated a wide range of funding opportunities, including large and small research projects, networks, workshops and studentships.
+A further associated network call 'Researching Environmental Change' was made in 2009 with the successfully funded projects running for a year from summer 2010.

 Scope and themes